Show/Hide Toolbars

 STATIC METHOD ShowButtonMenu(SELF tbSelf as Toolbar, nButtonID as LONG, oButtonMenu as Menu,symTb as Symbol) AS VOID

-We will also have to make some changes to the code that calls this method.
+We will also have to make some changes to the code calling this method.
 This is due to the fact that the code calls ShowButtonMenu on the Toolbar access from the window class.
 This Toolbar access is untyped and therefore returns a USUAL..

-So locate the 2 lines with SELF:ToolBar:ShowButtonMenu and change that to ((Toolbar) SELF:ToolBar):ShowButtonMenuYou cannot use the oToolbar field of the Window class, because the DataWindow class will return the Toolbar from its framewindow in stead of its own toolbar.
+To do this, locate the two lines with SELF:ToolBar:ShowButtonMenu and change that to ((Toolbar) SELF:ToolBar):ShowButtonMenuYou cannot use the oToolbar field of the Window class, because the DataWindow class will return the Toolbar from its framewindow in stead of its own toolbar.

-Maybe you would be tempted to add the Extension methods to the USUAL type, so you would not have to add the casts to the code that calls ShowButtonMenu.
+You may be tempted to add the Extension methods to the USUAL type, to avoid having to add the casts to the code that calls ShowButtonMenu.

-That will compile, but unfortunately will produce a problem at runtime.
+Although that will compile, it will unfortunately produce a problem at runtime.
 The X# compiler (like the Vulcan and VO Compilers) knows that the USUAL type is special and will not try to emit a method call, but will produce code that calls Send() on the usual to call its method.
 And the Vulcan Runtime does not handle extension methods inside the Send() function.

 Click on the error about OleControl.

-As a quick workaround we will change the code and let webbrowser inherit from MultiLineEdit.
-That gives us a control that will certainly work.
+As a quick workaround, we will change the code and let webbrowser inherit from MultiLineEdit.
+This gives us a control that will certainly work.
 We will implement the OCX later.
-To do so go to the Class Webbrowser.PRG and change the INHERIT clause.
+To do so, go to the Class Webbrowser.PRG and change the INHERIT clause.
 It says INHERIT OleControl now.
 Change that to INHERIT MultiLineEdit.

 Compile again and now some other errors will be shown.
-2 of these mention the type cOleMethod.
-Goto this code by double clicking the error.
+Two of these mention the type cOleMethod.
+Go to this code by double clicking the error.

 You will see the Quit method of the Webbrowser class.
 This code uses an internal class and internal methods from the VO OLE Classes.
 Comment out the contents of this method for now.